24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 We provide mold remediation throughout Cedar Rapids and Linn County, including Downtown Cedar Rapids, Southeast Cedar Rapids (heavy Czech Village and older home work), Marion, Hiawatha, Northwest Cedar Rapids, Robins, Ely, and Fairfax.

-Mold remediation is often combined with water extraction, basement flood restoration, and structural drying as parts of a single project — typical when we're called in days or weeks after the original water event.
+Mold remediation is often combined with water extraction, basement water damage restoration, and structural drying as parts of a single project — typical when we're called in days or weeks after the original water event.

 Restoration technicians in full protective suits and respirators setting up containment and HEPA filtration